stevemclaugh/preservation-torrent/Setup.md

 md5sum -c DataRefuge_001_test/_checksums.md5
 ```

 If every file passes the check, we're ready to create our torrent.
-Enter the following command to launch a terminal session in the running Docker container.
+Enter the following command to launch a shell session in the running Docker container.

 ```